SubodhShil/Phitron/Semester 1/Course 3/Module 01/course_03_module_01.md

 > # **```Time Complexity```**

-- Time complexity is a parameter compares among algorithms and determine which algorithm will perform better in case of the input size increases drastically over time.
+- Time complexity is a parameter that compares among algorithms and determine which algorithm will perform better in case of the input size increases drastically over time.

 - Time complexity doesn't calculated in seconds, miliseconds or any other specific unit measurements, rather use some asymptotic notations like Big Oh, Big Omega and Big Theta to determine if an algorithm is good, best or average.